asinghvi17/RangeExtractor.jl/docs/src/tilingstrategy.md

 # Tiling Strategies

-TiledExtractor allows you to configure how the `extract` function handles tiling by passing a tiling strategy.
+RangeExtractor allows you to configure how the `extract` function handles tiling by passing a tiling strategy.
 A tiling strategy must:
 - subtype `AbstractTilingStrategy`

 A tiling strategy splits the input ranges into tiles.
 The simplest strategy is to use a fixed grid.
 But you can also use an R-tree formulation via SpatialIndexing.jl.